Introduction Of TOWN PLANNING

 - V3- Sectors Definers (Roads which defines each Sector)

 - V4- Shopping streets with Residential Units The concept of shopping streets in Chandigarh is all the shops are on the Ground Floor and the residential on First Floor.
-It is because Shops can be protected from sun and rain, and it provides an easy accessibility covered pathway for the people.
+This is because shops can be protected from sunlight and rain.
+It provides an easy accessibility covered pathway for the people.

 - V5- Sectors internal circulation roads